 We also saw that this is a much more dangerous development than those who could do something about it seem to realise.
 Collectively, we have developed tremendous powers over the physical domain, but not the wisdom to use these powers well, and we have reached a stage where the many existential threats humanity is facing are almost all self-inflicted, and, ultimately, psychological in nature.

-In the present chapter I'll give two examples of the type of material such inner studies can produce.
-The first is a simplified, generic map of the inner domain, a "topography of consciousness" if that term is not too self-contradictory for an aspect of reality that goes at least at its peaks way beyond space and time.
-If we would compare psychology to geography, and our human consciousness to a mountainous landscape, then we could look at this chapter as an attempt at describing the basic elements, mountains consist of: slopes, valleys, footpaths, one or more peaks, and if the mountains are high enough, forests at the bottom, rocks and grasslands in the middle, snow on the top, etc. The end result is unavoidably over-systematised: in the physical world there are hardly a handful of mountains that actually look like the archetypal upside-down cone.
-Real mountains tend to be ragged, have several smaller tops around the highest one, crevices, snow filled valleys descending far below the tree-line, single trees standing out far above it.
-And yet, there is a place for a generic description of the various elements mountains tend to consist of, for a systematic study of how they are related to each other, and of how they can be named and classified.
+If we would compare psychology to geography, and our human consciousness to a mountainous landscape, then we could look at this chapter as an attempt at describing the basic elements mountains consist of: slopes, valleys, footpaths... and we'll draw a stylised "standard" mountain in the form of a cone, with forests at the bottom, rocks and grasslands in the middle and snow on the top.
+Real mountains in the real world hardly ever look like such an archetypal cone.
+Real mountains tend to be ragged, have several smaller tops, crevices, snow filled valleys descending far below the treeline, single trees standing out far above it.
+And yet, there is a place for a generic description of the various elements mountains consist of, so that we can see how they are related to each other, and of how they can be named and classified.

-In order to facilitate comparison of the terms used here with those of other systems, I've presented them in the form of a rather dry lists of terms, accompanied by a few diagrams and tables to indicate how the realties these terms refer to are related to each other.
-I hope that the result still conveys something of the beauty, the love and the deep meaning and intrinsic harmony that are so typical for the inner worlds and that are so much more easily discernible in the deeper layers than in the pain and conflict that mar our lives on the surface.
-I also hope that the schemata presented here will encourage those who know as yet only part of the inner territory from their own direct experience, to continue their quest till they also recognise the most sublime infinities to which some of these descriptions point as the core of their very own existence.
-For in the end, absolutely everything and everybody is still That, that absolute, infinite Love, Joy, Beauty, Power and Truth.
+I hope that these two chapters, in spite of the obvious simplification of what are actually extremely complex aspects of reality, still convey something of the beauty, the love and the deep meaning and intrinsic harmony that are so typical for these inner worlds and that are so much more easily discernible in these deeper layers than in the pain and conflict that mar our lives on the surface.
+I also hope that the schemata presented here will encourage those who know as yet only part of the inner territory from their own direct experience, to continue their quest till they also recognise at the core of their own existence, the sublime infinities which others have seen.
+For in the end, absolutely everything and everybody is still the same One, and with that, the same infinite Love, Joy, Beauty, Power and Truth.

 To receive info on